Iván Fandiño: Death

-On 17 June 2017, at the Arènes Maurice-Lauche in the French town of Aire-sur-l'Adour in the department of Landes, when Fandiño was 36 years old, a bull named "Provechito" from the Baltasar Ibán ranch in Spain, thwarted Fandiño's rise back to true stardom.
+On 17 June 2017, at the Arènes Maurice-Lauche in the French town of Aire-sur-l'Adour in the department of Landes, when Fandiño was 36 years old, a bull named Provechito (at least one source renders it "Aprovechito") from the Baltasar Ibán ranch in Spain, thwarted Fandiño's rise back to true stardom.
 During this corrida, held on the occasion of the town's festival, he wanted to execute a series of chicuelinas, (Note: The chicuelina is a bullfighting move performed with the cape by calling the bull from the front, holding the cape with both arms open, semi-extended.
 When the bull charges, the bullfighter turns half a turn on himself in the opposite direction to the bull's charge, in such a way that his body is wrapped in the cape, with the bull passing by on one side.
 This is named after the bullfighter Manuel Jiménez (1902-1967), nicknamed Chicuelo, who performed it for the first time at the Valencia bullring in 1924.) but Provechito caught him and threw him to the ground, where he gave the bullfighter a serious goring that affected his liver, lung, and kidney, severing the inferior vena cava and causing serious haemorrhaging.
 According to some British reports, Fandiño had tripped on his cape, and perhaps even fallen, leaving him vulnerable to the goring.
 After being attended at the bullring's own infirmary, when the injury's seriousness became quite obvious, Fandiño was transferred to the Hôpital Layné in Mont-de-Marsan, where he died of another cardiac arrest.
 The doctors who treated him could only certify his death.
 Indeed, according to one report, Fandiño was actually pronounced dead in the ambulance during the transfer to the Hôpital Layné.

 Fandiño was only the second Spanish bullfighter to die by being gored by a bull in the 21st century, after Víctor Barrio had been killed on 9 July 2016 at Teruel.